tsedio/tsed/docs/tutorials/bullmq.md

 The `JobMethods` interface has an optional method `jobId`, which when implemented instructs the dispatcher to use it when defining the id for the job.

-The method will accept the payload of the job and because it is defined within the job class will also have access to all injected services.
+The method will accept the job payload, and since it is defined within the job class, it will also have access to all injected services.

 ```ts
 import {JobController, JobMethods} from "@tsed/bullmq";